Fabrication of Ag–Cu2O/PANI nanocomposites for visible-light photocatalysis triggering super antibacterial activity†

-The Ag-Cu2O/ PANI composite material was synthesized in a simple, fast, and low-cost process, which was attractive for its many applications in the fields of photocatalysis, surface enhanced Raman scattering (SERS), and characterization.
-SEM, TEM, XRD, FT-IR, TG, UV-Vis and XPS measurements confirmed the successful synthesis of the Ag-Cu2O/PANI composite material.
-First-principle calculations on the basis of density functional theory (DFT) were used to analyze regulation of work function of Cu2O.
-The results showed that the Ag-Cu2O/PANI had an extremely high stability when exposed to oxygen, water, and light for a long period of time, which was attributed to the physical coating of Ag nanoparticles (Ag NPs) transferring the electrons (e-) and holes (h+) inside the Cu2O to the surface through the Schottky barrier to prevent photocorrosion.
-The deposition of Ag NPs also increased the intensity and time of oxidative stress reaction of Cu2O, as evidenced by reactive oxygen species (ROS) test.
-Ag NPs distributed on the surface of Cu2O particles formed a large of ion release channels, resulting in an excellent sustained release of Cu2+ ions.
+The Ag–Cu2O/PANI composite material was synthesized using a simple, fast, and low-cost process, which is attractive for its many applications in the fields of photocatalysis, surface enhanced Raman scattering (SERS), and characterization.
+SEM, TEM, XRD, FT-IR, TG, UV-Vis and XPS measurements confirmed the successful synthesis of the Ag–Cu2O/PANI composite material.
+First-principles calculations on the basis of density functional theory (DFT) were used to analyze regulation of the work function of Cu2O.
+The results showed that Ag–Cu2O/PANI had an extremely high stability when exposed to oxygen, water, and light for a long period of time, which was attributed to the physical coating of Ag nanoparticles (Ag NPs) transferring the electrons (e−) and holes (h+) inside the Cu2O to the surface through the Schottky barrier to prevent photocorrosion.
+The deposition of Ag NPs also increased the intensity and time of the oxidative stress reaction of Cu2O, as evidenced by the reactive oxygen species (ROS) test.
+Ag NPs distributed on the surface of Cu2O particles formed many ion release channels, resulting in an excellent sustained release of Cu2+ ions.
 PANI as a protective barrier prevented Cu2O from directly contacting the external solution and releasing Cu2+ ions.
-PANI had an excellent e- transfer ability as a conductive polymer, which improves the efficiency of photogenerated e- and h+ separation of Cu2O.
-Our results showed the Ag-Cu2O/PANI exhibited a high long-term antibacterial activity against S. aureus and P. aeruginosa, bacterial inhibition rates of which were maintained around 78% and 80% after stored in phosphate buffer saline (PBS) solution for 30 days.
-In this paper, the Ag-Cu2O/PANI is proposed which can enhance photocatalytic performance of Cu2O and long-term antibacterial activity.
+PANI had an excellent e− transfer ability as a conductive polymer, which improved the efficiency of photogenerated e− and h+ separation of Cu2O.
+Our results showed that the Ag–Cu2O/PANI exhibited a high long-term antibacterial activity against S. aureus and P. aeruginosa, bacterial inhibition rates of which were maintained around 78% and 80% after being stored in phosphate buffer saline solution for 30 days.
+In this paper, Ag–Cu2O/PANI is proposed which can enhance the photocatalytic performance of Cu2O and long-term antibacterial activity.